Sandra Hüller: Career

-Early career (1998-2016)
+Early career (1998–2016)

-Hüller appeared from 1998 to 2001 at the Theaterhaus Jena, Thuringia and then for one year at the Schauspiel Leipzig.
-It was Oliver Held, a playwright from Jena, who recommended her to the Theater Basel in Switzerland, where she appeared until 2006.
+Hüller appeared from 1998 to 2001 at the Theaterhaus Jena in Jena, Thuringia, and then for one year at the Schauspiel Leipzig.
+It was Oliver Held, a playwright from Jena, who recommended her to the Theater Basel in Basel, Switzerland, where she appeared until 2006.
 In 2006, Hüller appeared as Michaela Klingler in Hans-Christian Schmid's film Requiem, for which she won the 56th Berlin International Film Festival's Award for Best Actress and her first German Film Award.
-In 2009, Hüller appeared as Elizabeth I, in Virgin Queen at Prater Volksbühne theatre, and in the music-theater-show For Love, directed by Tom Schneider, based on the works of Kurt Cobain and Courtney Love.
+In 2009, Hüller appeared as Elizabeth I in Virgin Queen at Prater Volksbühne theatre, and in the music theatre show For Love, directed by Tom Schneider, based on the works of Kurt Cobain and Courtney Love.

 In 2012, at the 62nd Berlin International Film Festival, Hüller was – alongside Emily Jacir and David OReilly – part of the jury that chose Justine Triet's Vilaine Fille Mauvais Garçon as the festival's best short film.
 From 2012 to 2015, Hüller was a member of the company at the Munich Kammerspiele, where she worked with director Johan Simons on several plays, notably Elfriede Jelinek's Die Straße.
 Die Stadt.
 Der Überfall. in 2013.
-In 2014, Hüller won the German Film Award for Best Supporting Actress for her portrayal of Franziska Feldenhoven in Frauke Finsterwalder's film Finsterworld.
-In 2016, Hüller co-founded the FARN.collective theater group.
-She accepted the invitation to become a member of Berlin's Academy of Arts in 2017.
+In 2016, Hüller co-founded the FARN.collective theatre group.